bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CurrentRMS_0Y55X3X$b2LR4CS5G0nLXs/Documentation.md

-Maximum rms current of an electric-electronic or electromechanical component at specified ambient temperature.
+Maximum rms (root mean square) current of an electric-electronic or electromechanical component at specified ambient temperature.